Claire Hawkins brings new life to the term troubadour as a singer/songwriter and travel vlogger.

 After releasing her debut EP Even These Words in 2017, Hawkins had the opportunity to spend a year studying music and French language in Europe.
 While living in Berlin, Germany and Paris, France, she perfected the art of budget travel and visited any city with a hostel she could afford.
 She began documenting her trips in a travel vlog series on her YouTube channel.
 It was this time abroad that inspired her passion for learning about other cultures through the lens of music.

-This month Hawkins released Foreign Voice, a collection of songs centered around the theme of travel.
+In November 2019 Hawkins released Foreign Voice, a collection of songs centered around the theme of travel.
 In celebration of this EP, Hawkins created the Foreign Voices Travelers Tour.
-In this innovative brand of touring, she is performing in hostels instead of traditional venues, aiming to channel the same kind of special connections she made while traveling in 2017.
-On this tour, Hawkins has performed in the US, Germany, Ireland, Sweden, Bulgaria, Romania, and the UK.
-Dates for 2020 will be announced soon.
-She has continued documenting her travels with unique video content that is available on her YouTube channel.
-In addition to offering viewers a behind-the-scenes look at her tour with music-focused travel vlogs, Hawkins has also started an internationally focused interview series titled Foreign Voices.
-In this series, Hawkins explores different music scenes around the world by speaking with local artists about their experiences in their city.
+In this innovative brand of touring, she performed in hostels instead of traditional venues, aiming to channel the same kind of special connections she made while traveling in 2017.
+On this tour, Hawkins performed in the US, Germany, Ireland, Sweden, Bulgaria, Romania, the UK, and Slovakia.
+She documented her unique experiences on tour with travel vlogs that are available on her YouTube channel.
+In addition to offering viewers a behind-the-scenes look at her tour with these music-focused travel vlogs, Hawkins also started an internationally focused interview series titled Foreign Voices.
+In this series, Hawkins explored different music scenes around the world by speaking with local artists about their experiences.

-Hawkins has always believed that music and travel are two of the best ways to bring people together, and the Foreign Voices Travelers Tour has proven that to be true.
+Hawkins has always believed that music and travel are two of the best ways to bring people together, and the Foreign Voices Travelers Tour proved that to be true.

 Her sophomore EP “Foreign Voice” is out now.